Prasen1/graphite-nodejs/README.md

     └── insert_db.js          ## main file

-Time Series Data in can be viewed via Graphite's Web UI.
+Time Series data in Graphite can be viewed via it's Web UI.
 Alternatively, we can connect Graphite to an analytics tool such as Grafana and [explore the data](https://grafana.com/docs/grafana/latest/datasources/graphite/).

 **Note: Each distinct metric sent to Graphite is stored in its own database file.
 This means that high volume data requires a good RAID array and/or SSDs to keep up with the I/O operations, or there may be missing data.
 For more on Graphite scalability please refer to the [FAQ](https://graphite.readthedocs.io/en/latest/faq.html)**